 Gay massage in Marylebone

 Our masseur William resides in the Marylebone area and offers male massage services from his private flat.
 You can easily reach him by walking from either station (5 minute walk from Marylebone, 6 minutes from Baker Street).
 In his flat, everything will be set up for your comfort: clean towels, showering facilities, a massage table (should you prefer it to the bed set up).
-There are other masseurs within a short travelling distance: Danny in Marble Arch and Christopher in Bayswater.
+There are other masseurs within a short travelling distance: Christopher in Bayswater and Danny & Jordan in Marble Arch.
 You could also request an outcall to your home or hotel at an additional charge.
 To book a gay massage in Marylebone, please call, text or Whatsapp us on 07492 898079.

 Things to do near Marylebone

 Visit the major landmarks

 Undoubtedly, the two main tourist draws in Marylebone are Baker Street & Madame Tussaud’s.
 The former is home to the fictional detective Sherlock Holmes, and number 221B is where you’ll find all things Sherlock.
 It’s a quaint little place, in style very different to the big glitzy museums, and always exciting to visit if you’re an avid reader.
 Madame Tussaud’s is a wax sculpture museum that needs no introductions, because it periodically appears in the media when they commission a new sculpture of some celebrity or other.
 If you can bear the queue, you’ll find see a lot of familiar faces there – from Rihanna to Barack Obama.